-During this year, the Nebraska Lottery experienced higher sales.
-Overall, revenues increased by about \$1.4 million (see Table B below).
-This overall increase is attributed to instant ticket sales (increased \$2.7 million).
-Sales of on-line tickets decreased during the year (decreased \$1.3 million).
-The decrease in on-line ticket sales was due to the size of the Powerball® jackpots.
-Last year, there were six large Powerball® jackpots (greater than \$100 million) but for this year, there were only five large jackpots.
-Also, last year we had two jackpots greater than \$300 million (including the record-setting jackpot that was won here in Nebraska) whereas this year had none.
-The increase in instant ticket sales was due to the introduction of the first \$20 scratch ticket in Nebraska.
-Sales for the \$20 ticket were greater than \$4 million.
+During this year, the Nebraska Lottery again experienced higher sales.
+Overall, revenues increased by about \$7.4 million.
+(See Table B below.)
+This overall increase is attributed to instant ticket sales (increased \$4.0 million) and on-line tickets sales (increased \$3.4 million).
+The increase in on-line ticket sales was due to the size and number of the Powerball jackpots.
+We had four jackpots greater than \$100 million including one more than \$275 million and one more than \$300 million (fiscal year 2007 had five jackpots of greater than \$100 million but the highest jackpot for that year was only \$250 million).
+The increase in instant ticket sales was due to the introduction of the first \$15 scratch ticket in Nebraska in honor of our 15th anniversary.
+Sales for the \$15 ticket were greater than \$3 million.
+Our \$5 ticket sales also increased which was due to additional display units that allowed for more \$5 games to be sold at one time.